HomeWHYWhy Is The Smoky Mountains Called The Smoky Mountains

 VOCs may sound scary, but when they are released from plants, they are completely natural.
 Have you ever enjoyed the piney smell that wafts from a Christmas tree?
 That scent comes from the tree giving off VOCs as it breathes.

-Refer to more articles: Why Is Apex So Hard
+Refer to more articles: Why Black

 In addition to causing various scents and odors, a high concentration of VOCs can also cause fog.
 VOCs are chemicals that have a high vapor pressure, which means that they can easily form vapors at room temperature.
 The millions of trees, bushes, and other plants in the Great Smoky Mountains all give off vapor, which comes together to create the fog that gives the mountains their signature smoky look.